desrtfx/StreamDeckProfiles/README.md

 As per the [license](LICENSE.md), you're free to modify the profiles as you see fit in order to tailor them to your specific work/play style and specific key mappings.

-For your convenience, all icons used (and sometimes more) are available directly in the `icons` folder of each application directory.
+Although all icons are extractable directly from the profile files, for your convenience, all icons used (and sometimes more) are available directly in the `icons` folder of each application directory.

-## Issues
+## Feedback, Issues & Requests

-Please submit any suggestions, issues, or icon requests via the <a href="https://github.com/JustaDevOnTheMove/StreamDeckProfiles/issues" target="_blank">issues tab</a> here on github.
+Please submit any feedback, suggestions, issues, icon requests, etc... via the <a href="https://github.com/JustaDevOnTheMove/StreamDeckProfiles/issues" target="_blank">issues tab</a> here on github.

 ## Contributing